CP-Unibo/mzn2feat/README.md

 particular machine on which it is run as well as from the specific global redefinitions of a given solver.
 This version of mzn2feat was used in [4][5][6].

-Version 1.2.x adds to version 1.1 the global constraints of MiniZinc 2.0 not implemented in MiniZinc 1.6.
-Environment variables no longer needed.

 CONTENTS
 ========